-New York State Vehicle and Traffic Laws Applicable to Pedestrians
+New York State Vehicle And Traffic Laws For Pedestrians

 Our top rated, aggressive, tenacious and hardworking Buffalo, New York pedestrian accident lawyers focus on representing those who were injured by cars while walking.
 We will review your case for free.
-Contact the Dietrich Law Firm P.C., recognized as a Best Law Firm of America, today for the help that you need.
+Contact the Dietrich Law Firm P.C. today for the help that you need.

 If you were a pedestrian that was struck by a car, truck or SUV, the following New York State Vehicle and Traffic laws and definitions may be applicable to your case.
 Call 716-839-3939 now to discuss the implications of these laws and definitions on your injury claim:

 - § 110 Crosswalk (Definition): A crosswalk is a part of the roadway labelled by lateral lines at an intersection.